What Is a Functional Appliance? Does My Child Need One?

 Functional appliances are used with Class II problems, which occur when the top teeth bite in front of the lower teeth, or to expand the jaw to relieve overcrowding.
 These appliances reposition or reshape the upper or lower jaw of a patient rather than straighten teeth.
 Fixing these issues not only improves the patient’s appearance, it can also relieve medical issues such as migraines, dizziness or sleep apnea.
 Someone with restricted airflow may also benefit from using a functional appliance to widen the upper jaw, which can open up narrow sinuses passages.

-Because this orthodontic treatment is changing the position or shape of the jaw, a functional appliance works best when the patient is still growing—between the ages of 11 and 14 for boys and 10 and 13 for girls.
+Because this orthodontic treatment is changing the position or shape of the jaw, a functional appliance works best when the patient is still growing.
+Treatment can, and should, begin as early as age 7.

 Common Types of Functional Appliances